 Customers are prohibited from buying prescription drugs from overseas.

 The FDA doesn’t trust individuals to do their own cost-benefit analysis so they prohibit medical products from entering the market until they give their approval.
-Big Pharma has successfully lobbied to increase the average cost of drug approval to $3 billion and a 10-year wait time.
+Big Pharma has successfully lobbied to increase the average cost of drug development to over $1 billion and a 10-year wait time.
 The FDA may sound good in theory, but its politicization of medicine has led to more corruption and its general risk-aversion has cost untold lives (an eight-year delay in the FDA’s approval of Provenge was estimated to have cost 82,000 lost life years) while at the same time the FDA seal of approval gives people a false sense of confidence when its track record hasn’t been great.
 Between 2004–2014, the FDA recalled more than 4,000 drugs.

 With 20-year patents, drug companies are incentivized to spend a lot of money filing and enforcing them.
 Patents should be abolished or at least cut down to 4 years because ultimately what drives innovation isn’t temporary monopoly control over a product, but by innovating so fast that the competition can’t keep up because they haven’t mastered the fundamentals.
 In other words, the most successful drug companies shouldn’t be the ones that own the rights to the best drugs (rent-seeking), but that constantly innovate better ones.
 For example, Elon Musk has gone so far as to open-source Tesla despite their enormous research costs because he knows copycats make for weak tigers.